How high can you build a retaining wall with the Retaining Wall Stone?

-You can build a retaining wall with the Windsor wall product up to 2 feet high.
+You can build a retaining wall with the Retaining Wall Stone product up to 2 feet high.
 That would be a total of 7 layers of wall because it is recommended that you bury one full layer of wall in the ground for stability.
 If you have the space you can a terraced wall.
 To build a terraced wall, you first build a 2 ft. high wall, then terrace back 4 ft. and build another wall 2 ft. high for a total of 4 ft.

 How high can you build a retaining wall with the Anchor Diamond Wall?